Italian Sourdough Starter – Lievito Madre

-Italian Sourdough Starter – Lievito Madre Recipe is made a little bit different then the more well known version.
+Italian Sourdough Starter – Lievito Madre Recipe is made a little bit different from the more well known version.
 This is a lower hydration starter which also takes longer to produce.
 But it is well worth it.

 How to make it